eccirc/nuxt_tailwind_portfolio_starter/README.md

 # portfolio_template_blank

-## SPA (somewhat rough but functional!) starter template for portfolio site - visual artist, photogrpaher etc. built with nuxt.js and tailwind CSS
+SPA (somewhat rough but functional!) starter template for portfolio site - visual artist, photogrpaher etc. built with nuxt.js and tailwind CSS
-# Includes basic navbar, item scoll with IntersectionObserver API for fade on scroll, and a basic lightbox-type modal overlay

-# This could be a starting point for setting up with a headless CMS with Git continuous deployment.
+Includes basic navbar, item scoll with IntersectionObserver API for fade on scroll, and a basic lightbox-type modal overlay This could be a starting point for setting up with a headless CMS with Git continuous deployment.
+See it in action here: https://eager-shaw-d9c098.netlify.app

 ## Build Setup